 Pictured above: Frieze Art Fair Logo seen from the exit side; Deutsche Bank welcomes you aboard; a Resonance reporter going undercover; Richard Thomas outside the ResoVision studio

 Ken Hollings is a writer based in London.
-His work appears in a wide range of journals and publications, including The Wire, Sight and Sound, Strange Attractor, Frieze, Blast and Nude, and in the anthologies The Last Sex, Digital Delirium, Undercurrents, London Noir and Krautrock.
+His work appears in a wide range of journals and publications, including The Wire, Sight and Sound, Strange Attractor, Frieze, Noon and Satori, and in numerous anthologies and collections.
 His novel Destroy All Monsters was hailed by The Scotsman as ‘a mighty slab of trippy, cult, out-there fiction, mind-bending reading’.
 He has written and presented critically acclaimed programmes for BBC Radio 3, Radio 4, Resonance FM, NPS in Holland and ABC Australia.
-Ken is the author of Welcome to Mars: Fantasies of Science and the American Century 1947-1959, available from Strange Attractor Press in the UK and North Atlantic Books in the US.
-His new book 'The Bright Labyrinth' is now available from Strange Attractor Press.
+Ken is the author of Welcome to Mars and The Bright Labyrinth, both available from Strange Attractor Press/MIT.
+His new book 'The Space Oracle: Your Guide to the Stars' is now available from Strange Attractor Press/MIT.